codegoalie/golibnotify/README.md

 `golibnotify` implements go bindings for [`libnotify`](https://developer.gnome.org/libnotify/unstable/) to create, send, and update OS level notifications.
+It does not shell out to `notify-send` so it can update existing notifications as well as create new ones.

 ## Installation